 Technical youth protection

 Companies can use technical measures to meet the requirements of German youth protection law.
 Because of the high volume and changing nature of Internet content, often generated by the users themselves, as well as its international distribution, technical safeguards are the ideal means of ensuring online youth protection.
 In the German Interstate Treaty on the Protection of Minors in the Media (JMStV), the issue of which technical measures a provider is legally obliged to adopt is determined by the nature of the content – that is to say, its relevance for youth protection purposes.
 Illegal content, e.g. child pornography or violent pornography, may not be offered under any circumstances.
 Content illegal for minors may only be made accessible to closed user groups.
 The term “closed user groups” means that content that comprises ordinary pornography, is included on a list of harmful material or is in some other way clearly liable to harm young persons may only be accessed by adults and not by minors.
 Companies can comply with this regulation by using an age verification system (AVS).
 The German Commission for the Protection of Minors in the Media (KJM) has laid down specific requirements for these systems.
 In short, any AVS must ensure access protection via two steps: checking that a person is of legal age and authentication.
 The FSM has assessed a large number of age verification systems.
 Member companies can apply for such an assessment to be carried out by the FSM Expert Evaluator Commission.
 Content that is harmful for development may only be offered if the provider takes care to ensure that minors will not normally be able to access it.
 There are three technical measures companies can take to ensure that minors would not normally consume content that will impair their development.
-This can be done by programming for a recognised youth protection program, by installing a technical safeguard upstream or by using watersheds.
+This can be done by programming for a recognised youth protection program, by installing technical means or by using watersheds.
 The JMStV does not include any concrete requirements for technical safeguards.
 The KJM has delivered a positive evaluation of several systems.
 Technical safeguards generally function by checking a person’s ID card number or by using a youth protection PIN.
 One alternative for companies is to use technical means to label their content with an age bracket.
 This involves recording the age-de.xml data file containing the age data in the root directory of the server.
 To make it easier for providers to determine the age bracket that best suits their content on the one hand, and on the other to create a technical age labelling system that matches the required standard, the FSM provides a free age classification system.

 Legal privilege in cases requiring control